Afghanistan–Canada relations: Taliban period

 The Taliban took control of Afghanistan in 1996.
 Canada became an outspoken critic of the Taliban's human rights abuses against the citizens of Afghanistan.
 Canada continued to provide humanitarian aid to the country despite Taliban restrictions on aid agencies.

 War in Afghanistan

 The September 11, 2001 terrorist attacks prompted Canada to re-evaluate its policies toward Afghanistan.
-The Minister of National Defence Art Eggleton authorized more than 100 Canadian Forces members serving on military exchange programs in the United States and other countries to participate in the War in Afghanistan.
-Although Canada did not participate in the opening days of the war, Prime Minister Jean Chrétien announced on October 7 that Canada would contribute forces to the international force being formed to conduct a campaign against terrorism.
-General Ray Henault, the Chief of the Defence Staff, issued preliminary orders to several CF units, as Operation Apollo was established.
+The Minister of National Defence Art Eggleton authorized more than 100 Canadian Forces (CF) members serving on military exchange programs in the United States and other countries to participate in the War in Afghanistan.
+On October 7, Prime Minister Jean Chrétien announced that Canada had launched Operation Apollo, contributing expanded CF personnel and equipment to the international force being formed to conduct a campaign against terrorism.
 The Canadian commitment was originally planned to last to October 2003.

 Canada re-established diplomatic relations with Afghanistan on January 25, 2002.